 Robin Runge, Gabriela Vega

-This session will provide participants with the tools to advocate for the employment rights of victims of domestic violence, sexual assault and stalking.
-As a result of this session, participants will be better able to describe the impact of violence against women on their ability to obtain and maintain employment, identify the laws and policies that provide protections for victims, and apply strategies for advocating for victims.
+This workshop will provide tools to advocate for the employment rights of victims of domestic violence, sexual assault and stalking.
+Attendees will be better able to describe the impact of violence against women on their ability to obtain and maintain employment, identify the laws and policies that provide protections for victims, and apply strategies for advocating for victims.

 Ethics in Family Violence Cases

-When may a victim in an IPV case need their own attorney?
+When may a victim in a family violence case need their own attorney?
 What about those recantations?
-Negotiating settlements when you aren't sure what evidence you will be able to present at trial?
-Ethics for attorneys representing victims take on new dimensions in family violence cases.
-This lively and interactive workshop will use scenarios common for these cases.
+Ethics for prosecutors and attorneys representing victims take on new dimensions in family violence cases.
 Attendees will discuss the issues raised through scenarios encountered regularly and review the statutes and case law that guide conduct.
-The presenter will focus on discovery obligations, victim representation, pseudonyms, ex parte communication, and accounting for victim safety.
-The law provides lots of answers but leaves some issues unaddressed; bring your dilemmas and let's figure it out.

 First Line Supervisors' Response to Violence Against Women

-Supervisors have the opportunity to greatly impact those they supervise and are responsible for creating and maintaining an environment that supports learning and growth for officers and treats victims with respect.
-This course will highlight effective ways to engage the first responder in order to address violence against women.
-Participants will be exposed to methods of empowering and strengthening officers, innovative employee incentives and rewards, and other motivating techniques as well as skills to mentor others on violence against women crimes.
+Supervisors are responsible for creating and maintaining an environment that supports learning and growth for officers and treats victims with respect.
+This workshop will highlight effective ways to engage the first responder in order to address violence against women.
+Attendees will be exposed to methods of empowering and strengthening officers, innovative employee incentives and rewards, and other motivating techniques, as well as skills to mentor others on violence against women crimes.

-Forensic Evaluation of Gunshot Wounds: Applications for Domestic & Officer-Involved Shootings (Part 1 & 2)
+Forensic Evaluation of Gunshot Wounds: Applications for Domestic & Officer-Involved Shootings (Pt.
+1 & 2)

 The medical and scientific literature has repeatedly documented that the non-forensic healthcare provider has a miserable ability to correctly interpret gunshot wounds.
-The "Interpretation of Fatal, Multiple and Exiting Gunshot Wounds by Trauma Specialists" found that clinical physicians have a great deal of difficulty in correctly distinguishing between entrance and exit wounds.
+Clinical physicians have a great deal of difficulty in correctly distinguishing between entrance and exit wounds.
 What are the reasons for these misinterpretations?
 Their opinions were based upon the size of the wound, not its physical characteristics.
 Physical characteristics will tell you if the wound is an entrance or exit, the range of fire, and if the injuries are consistent with the history given by the victim.
-To avoid the misinterpretation and therefore the misdiagnosis of gunshot wounds, police, nurses, physicians, and prosecutors need additional forensic training.
+To avoid the misinterpretation and misdiagnosis of gunshot wounds, police, nurses, physicians, and prosecutors need additional forensic training.
 The knowledge gained in this workshop will assist attendees in evaluation, diagnosis, investigation, and prosecution of gunshot wounds, including domestic and officer-involved shootings.

-Forensic Experiential Trauma Interview: A Trauma Informed Experience (Part 1 & 2)
+Forensic Experiential Trauma Interview: A Trauma-Informed Experience (Pt.
+1 & 2)

-Most of our interview techniques in the criminal justice system have been developed to question victims about peripheral information surrounding a crime.
-However, most trauma victims are not only unable to accurately provide this type of information, but when they are asked to do so they may inadvertently provide inaccurate information and details.
-This frequently cause fact finders to become suspicious of the information provided.
-The Forensic Experiential Trauma Interview (FETI) was designed to change all of this.
+This workshop will focus on Forensic Experiential Trauma Review (FETI), which was designed to help eliminate any inadvertant inaccurate information from trauma victims following an incident.
 The technique has already proven to be a game changer in the investigation and prosecution of many forms of violence, including adult sexual abuse.
-Use of the FETI process in domestic violence cases is also extremely promising for increasing successful interventions, investigations and prosecutions.
+Attendees will learn how the use of the FETI process in domestic violence cases is also extremely promising for increasing successful interventions, investigations, and prosecutions.
 This interview technique draws on the best practices of child forensic interviews, critical incident stress management, and neuroscience.

 Genesis Trauma Approach